By Jhenah Telyndru

 The Goddesses of Avalon are the heart and soul of the Sacred Landscape, each weaving a transformational energy into the matrix of the archetypal realm.
 Once we have successfully made contact with the landscape areas and established a good working relationship which each of these places of power, we can use them to connect with the Ladies of Avalon.
 These five Divine Ancestresses will further our quest for positive change, personal Sovereignty and the wisdom that comes from drinking deep from the cauldron of our souls.

-The Avalonian Tradition draws its inspiration from British, rather than English, culture.
-Wales was able to maintain and preserve the culture, language and traditions of Celtic Britain far longer than the rest of England, so we look to Welsh language, literature and folklore to understand the beliefs of the Britons.
-The Welsh mythic cycle contains the first references to King Arthur, and through him, to Ynys Afallon – the Island of Avalon.
-Therefore, to discover the Goddess as She has revealed Herself to the Britons, and as She was probably worshiped on Avalon, we must turn to the mythology of Wales.
-We therefore seek the Goddesses of Avalon in The Mabinogion and its associated legends as this collection of stories represents the surviving corpus of the mythology of the Celtic Britons and as such, is worthy of deep study.
+The Avalonian Tradition draws its inspiration from the culture, language, and early literature of Wales – the descendants of the Brythonic Celts.
+Early Welsh writings and vernacular tales contain the first references to King Arthur, and through him, to Ynys Afallon – the Island of Avalon.
+To discover the Goddess as She has revealed Herself to the Britons we must turn to the mythology of Wales.
+We therefore seek the Goddesses of Avalon in Y Mabinogi and its associated legends as these collections of stories likely have their roots in Celtic Pagan tradition, eventually being set down in writing during the medieval period after spending centuries in orality.

-It is imperative to honor these Goddesses by studying Their myths, seeking out Their symbolism, and coming to understand the lessons They bring to us.
-When reading The Mabinogion, it is especially important to identify the elements that are a reflection of the patriarchal Christian world in which the stories were set down in writing; these have nothing to do with the true essence of the Goddesses and the teachings inherent in Their myths.
-We must remember that the social standing and privileges of British Celtic women were very different from those of women at the time the stories of The Mabinogion were written down.
+It is imperative to honor these Goddesses by studying their myths, seeking out their symbolism, and coming to understand the lessons they bring to us.
+When reading Y Mabinogi and the poems from Llyfr Taliesin, it is especially important to identify the elements that are a reflection of the medieval Christian world in which the stories were set down in writing, keeping in mind that they existed in oral tradition for approximately 800 years after the Britons converted to Christianity; as such, the stories evolved over time as a reflection of cultural changes.

-Once we can read the stories of the Welsh Goddesses without the filter of Medieval mores and Christian philosophy, a very different portrait of Them emerges.
-The betraying harlot becomes the giver of Sovereignty, free to choose Her mate as She wills and granting kingship to whom She deems best.
-The abandoning mother becomes the Great Teacher and the devouring witch is revealed as the Initiatrix into the Mysteries.
+Reading the stories of the figures we believe to have once been Goddesses of the British Celts, underscoring the filters of medieval mores and Christian philosophy, a very different portrait of them emerges.
+The betraying harlot becomes the giver of Sovereignty, free to choose her mate as she wills and granting kingship to whom she deems best.
+The abandoning mother becomes the Great Teacher, and the devouring witch is revealed as the Initiatrix into the Mysteries.

 The Five Goddesses of Avalon